-The HPI Group recorded a total profit after tax for the year of \$3.6 million.
-Operating revenues and expenses included rental income from investment properties of \$70.9 million, property cost recoveries of \$8.9 million, property outgoing costs of \$12.6 million, other trust and management costs of \$4.9 million, and financing expenses of \$25.1 million.
-Additionally, there was a fair value loss on investment property of \$36.0 million.
+The HPI Group recorded a total profit after tax for the year of \$36.0 million.
+Operating revenues and expenses included rental income from investment properties of \$73.2 million, property cost recoveries of \$9.0 million, property outgoing costs of \$13.0 million, other trust and management costs of \$4.7 million, and financing expenses of \$27.2 million.
+Additionally, there was a fair value loss on investment property of \$0.7 million and a loss on derivative instrument of \$0.7 million.

-As at 30 June 2023 the HPI Group holds 60 investment properties of which full independent valuations were obtained for 17 properties, external desktop reviews were completed for a further 6 properties and 36 properties were valued at 31 December 2022.
-The Hotel Allen is classified as held for sale and has not been independently valued during the year.
-For those properties not independently valued as at 30 June 2023 the properties were valued by the Directors in accordance with the HPI Group valuation policy.
+Independent valuations were obtained for 21 properties as at 30 June 2024, with another 17 properties independently valued during the financial year.
+For those properties not independently valued as at 30 June 2024 the properties were valued by the Directors in accordance with the HPI Group valuation policy.

 The Directors' valuations have been determined by reference to the current net income, including allowance for contracted rental growth for each property and the specific circumstances of each property.
-For properties not subject to independent valuation at 30 June 2023, market capitalisation rates were assessed by the Directors to be consistent with their most recent independent valuations.
-The current average capitalisation rate for the portfolio is 5.42%.
-Adjusting profit after tax for fair value adjustments, non-cash finance costs and other minor items, the distributable earnings of the HPI Group were \$37.1 million.
-Adjusting further for maintenance capex of \$1.0 million, the Adjusted Funds from Operations (AFFO) was \$36.1 million.
+For properties not subject to independent valuation, market capitalisation rates were maintained constant at their previous independent valuation level.
+The current average capitalisation rate for the portfolio is 5.53%.
+Adjusting profit after tax for fair value adjustments, non-cash finance costs and other minor items, the distributable earnings of the HPI Group were \$37.7 million.
+Adjusting further for maintenance capex of \$0.6 million, the Adjusted Funds from Operations (AFFO) was \$37.0 million.